basho/riak_shell/README.md

 * `describe/N`
 * `select/N`

-As additional SQL statements are supported adding them to the macro `IMPLEMENTED_SQL_STATEMENTS` in `riak_shell.hrl` will automatically make them available to riak_shell and exclude them from extensions.
+As additional SQL statements are supported adding them to the macro `IMPLEMENTED_SQL_STATEMENTS` in `riak_shell.hrl` will automatically make them available to riak-shell and exclude them from extensions.

 To add a function which appears to the user like:
 ```